maximizercrm/grades/README.md

 # Engineering grading calculators

-The calculator and the grading system were originally created for @SkyEng by @dmkuznetsov.
+The calculator and the grading system were originally created for @SkyEng by @deeravenger.
 The original repository is [here](https://github.com/skyeng/grades).

 - [SkyEng developers grading V1 (en)](https://deeravenger.github.io/grades/en.html?type=skyeng-developers-v1)